ad-si/TaskLite/docs-source/cli/installation.md

 Furthermore you can get the latest CI builds on [GitHub's Actions page](https://github.com/ad-si/TaskLite/actions).
-They are quite stable since only tested and production ready code gets merged into the master branch.
+They are pretty stable if the build is successful due to the included tests.

 ### Linux